sendbird/SendBird-Desk-SDK-Android/README.md

 ### Error Codes

-In case of an API request failure, the `SendBirdException` parameter in a handler will contain the information about the error.
+In case of an API request failure, the `SendbirdException` parameter in a handler will contain the information about the error.

-#### - SendBirdException
+#### - SendbirdException

 |Property|Description|
 |---|---|